mod_renamemod_rename.c file for

 # These renaming rules are only to apply to MP3 files.
 RenameFilter \.mp3$ # Rename files for everyone but user bob RenameTarget user !bob # Add a suffix to all files being renamed RenameSuffix .untrusted

-See Also: RenameFilter
+See Also: RenameFilter,

 RenameSuffix

-RNFR
+RNFR or

-FTP commands.
+RNTO FTP commands.
 It works by adjusting the name of the file

-ed by the client behind the scenes, before the transfer
+being STORed by the client behind the scenes, before the transfer

 of the content of the file has started.
 One of the consequences is that the

-renamed path may run afoul of any configured AllowFilter
+renamed path may run afoul of any configured AllowFilter,

-directives, causing unexpected or unwanted
+PathDenyFilter directives, causing unexpected or unwanted

 problems.
 Please keep this in mind when configuring prefices and suffices.

-In the case where both RenamePrefix
+In the case where both RenamePrefix and RenameSuffix

 are configured, and both configured strings contain the special

-character, and a file of the name to use exists, both
+# character, and a file of the name to use exists, both

-occurrences of #
+occurrences of # will be incremented.

-, copy the mod_rename.c
+mod_rename, copy the mod_rename.c file into

 proftpd-dir/contrib/after unpacking the latest proftpd-1.2 source code.
 Then follow the usual steps for using third-party modules in proftpd: